Austin Staats: International Competition

 In 2015, Staats competed in the 2015 World Indoor Lacrosse Championship in the Onondaga Nation in the United States, south of Syracuse, New York.
 The team won silver.

 In July 2018, Staats competed in the 2018 World Lacrosse Championship in Netanya, Israel, again playing for the Haudenosaunee National team.
 The team won a bronze medal and he was named to the All-World team.

 In January 2019, World Games named Staats as their Athlete of the Month.

 In 2023, Staats again competed for the Haudenosaunee National Lacrosse team at the 2023 World Lacrosse Championship in San Diego, California.
 The team again came in third, winning the bronze medal, and he was named as the Best Attacker and named to the All-World Team.
 However, in January 2024, after an investigation by the International Testing Agency found that Staats tested positive for recreational cocaine usage, his individual awards were revoked by World Lacrosse.

 Personal life

 Because of the low pay issued to professional lacrosse players, Staats supplements his income by being a part-time firefighter.

-In October 2023, Staats was charged with aggravated assault.
+In October 2023, Staats was charged with aggravated assault in the aftermath of an consensual bar fight.
 In August 2024, Staats was arrested in Brantford, Ontario, on three counts of assault.
+In June 2025, he was charged with mischief.